Is A 4-Day Work Week In The Cards For NYC?

 Moreover, the campaign has found research proving lower unemployment, increased productivity, better mental & physical health, a stride in gender equality, and a reduced carbon footprint as a result of one less day on the job.

-And though a 4-day work week isn’t unheard of in America—according to the NY Times, 5% of US workers operate on a 4-day week schedule—the change has never been embraced nationwide.
+And though a 4-day work week isn’t unheard of in America—according to the New York Times, 5% of US workers operate on a 4-day week schedule—the change has never been embraced nationwide.

 Until more research is found, we’ll have to keep hustling like we do best, but at least the conversation is being had!